luthemes/amicable/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.0.1
+- Readjust Media Queries for widgets and post thumbnail

 Version: 1.0.0
 Initial Release